yaitskov/hubrick-backend-challenge/README.md

 ## Challenge

 The challenge's purpose is to create a user record management service.
-The service must be implemented in a Spring Boot RESTful
+The service must be implemented as a Spring Boot RESTful
 Java application built with Maven.
 You are free to choose any data storage technology.
 Code should be covered with integration and/or functional tests.